-- Install furnace in parallel with or upstream from evaporator coil to avoid condensation in heat exchanger. - When installed in parallel, prevent chilled air from entering furnace by use of dampers or air controlling. - Manually operated dampers must have a control to prevent operation of either system unless dampers are in full heat or full cool position. - Air heated by the furnace shall not pass through evaporator coil unless coil is specifically approved for such service. - Check and adjust blower speed to compensate for pressure drop caused by evaporator coil. - Maintain required clearance between bottom of coil drain pan and top of heat exchanger as specified by coil manufacturer. - Cased evaporator coils that are slightly larger than the furnace cabinet may be used by employing field fabricated block off plates to close gap between furnace cabinet and coil casing. - Cased evaporator coils that are smaller than the furnace cabinet should not be used as they will restrict airflow.
+- Install furnace in parallel with or upstream from evaporator coil to avoid condensation in heat exchanger. - When installed in parallel, prevent chilled air from entering furnace by use of dampers or air controlling. - Manually operated dampers must have a control to prevent operation of either system unless dampers are in full heat or full cool position. - Air heated by the furnace shall not pass through evaporator coil unless coil is specifically approved for such service. - Check and adjust blower speed to compensate for pressure drop caused by evaporator coil. - Maintain required clearance between bottom of coil drain pan and top of heat exchanger as specified by coil manufacturer. - Cased evaporator coils with cases slightly larger than the furnace cabinet may be used, using field fabricated block off plates to close the gap between furnace cabinet and coil casing. - Do not use cased evaporator coils with cases smaller than the furnace cabinet as they will restrict airflow.